gaberrini/gRPC-todo-list/README.md

 This script will delete a List by `id` with the stub `TodoLists.Delete`

-The script accept an optional parameter to define the List `id` to delete, if no parameter is defined it will delete a list with `id=1`
+The script expects a positional argument to define the desired list `id`, if no parameter is defined it will be requested as user input

 ```
 ./scripts/stub_delete_list.bat id